 - PMC Free PDF

-- CONCLUSIONS: This study found that the institutional anemia optimization protocol was associated with clinically meaningful hemoglobin improvement in anemic THA patients, particularly in those who had iron deficiency anemia.
+- CONCLUSIONS: This study found that the institutional anemia optimization protocol was associated with clinically meaningful hemoglobin improvement in anemic THA patients, particularly in those who had IDA.
 The response to optimization varied by etiology, underscoring the importance of balancing the purported benefits of optimization with the potential for delay in elective arthroplasty care.

 - Publisher Full Text (DOI)